Archives for posts with tag: wayfinding

 People will always need to know where they are, how to reach their destination, what is happening there, and how to exit.

-Increasingly, my consultations with clients include the issue of wayfinding – most of the time in a physical sense of the spaces they are using, renovating, or preparing to build.
+Increasingly, my discussions with church leaders about Guest Experiences include the issue of wayfinding – most of the time in a physical sense of the spaces they are using, renovating, or preparing to build.
 Sometimes, it’s just a dreaming conversation, but even that is a great place to start!